Which 4 Transaction Types Can Be Made Into Recurring Templates

 • Set up internal transfers: If necessary, set up recurring transfers to move funds into the account used for subscription payments.

-• Monitor your accounts: Regularly check your bank statements to ensure that subscription fees are being charged correctly.
+• Monitor your accounts: Regularly check your bank statements to make sure subscription fees are being charged correctly.

 Example Scenario